OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-configuring-orbit-chain.md

 sme: GreatSoshiant
 target_audience: 'Developers deploying and maintaining Orbit chains.'
 sidebar_position: 6
-user_story: As a current or prospective Orbit chain deployer, I need to onboard into the Orbit SDK by understanding how to configure an Orbit node.
+user_story: As a current or prospective Orbit chain deployer, I need to understand how to configure an Orbit chain using the Orbit SDK.
 content_type: how-to
 ---

 In this how-to, you'll learn how to configure your Orbit chain using the Orbit SDK.
-This includes **parent chain**, **node**, and **child chain parameter** configuration.
+This includes <a data-quicklook-from="parent-chain">parent chain</a>, **node**, and **<a data-quicklook-from="child-chain">child chain</a> parameter** configuration.

 :::caution UNDER CONSTRUCTION